jeffpar/mandelbot/README.md

 	    ...
 	---

-And then each Mandelbot can be instantiated with just an *id* parameter:
+And then each Mandelbot can be added with just an *id* parameter:

 	{% include viewport.html id="mandelbot1" %}